EU presses ahead with Chinese EV tariffs after divided vote

 The EU executive said it had obtained "the necessary support" to adopt the tariffs, although it would continue talks with Beijing to find an alternative solution.

-Noah Barkin, senior advisor at Rhodium Group, said it was a big victory for the Commission after acute pressure from Germany and China to kill the duties and cut a deal.
+Noah Barkin, senior adviser at Rhodium Group, said it was a big victory for the Commission after acute pressure from Germany and China and strengthened Brussels' hand in negotiations, although chances of a deal were slim.

 "The risk is that Beijing feels a need to respond to the duties with retaliatory measures of its own, which torpedo the chances of a negotiated solution," he said.

-Friday's vote reflected divisions on EU commercial relations with China.
+Friday's vote reflected divisions over EU commercial relations with China.
 Some nations want a firm line against what they see as excessive state subsidies and are mindful of the EU's failure to impose tariffs on Chinese solar panels a decade ago.
-China now has a share of over 90% of the EU photovoltaic market.
+China has a share of over 90% of the EU photovoltaic market.

 Other countries want to encourage Chinese investment or fear a tit-for-tat trade war.